By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 Well, look at Trent Lott.

-Look at look at uh all these things.
+Look at all these.

 You are on your own for 48 hours to see if you can survive it.